FraidOfWater/Simple-Image-Sorter/README.md

   For singleview:
   - Centering button.
+  - Now remembers last location and size of the window.

 ## USE
 1. Select source directory filled with images to sort (Will scan recursively -> scans all folders inside your folder)